mehdihadeli/awesome-software-architecture/docs/README.md

 ![](./banner.png)

-> Curated list of awesome articles and resources to learn and practice about software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date .
+> Curated list of awesome articles and resources to learn and practice software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date .

 ## Support ⭐